Planning for an EV future

 When will the agreement end?

-The EV home smart charging project will run for two years with the possibility of a third if participants wish to continue.
-You can terminate the agreement before the end of the project period by giving us 21 days’ notice and likewise, so can Powerco.
+The Smart EV Charging Project will run for three years, with the option to opt-out at the end of the second year.
+You can terminate the agreement at any time prior to this by giving us 21 days’ notice and likewise, so can Powerco.
 A shorter notice period (14 days) applies if there has been a breach of the agreement by you or us.

 We care about your privacy

 Frequently Asked Questions